sogamoso/dotfiles/README.md

     cd dotfiles
     sh install.sh

-This will copy config files in your home directory.
-It will ask you whether you want to overide each file or not.
+This will create symlinks to config files in your home directory overwriting the existing ones.

 You can safely run `sh install.sh` multiple times to update.